parham-mostajir/deep-learning-uni-project/README.md

 # deep-learning-uni-project
-deep learning uni project for rnn and transformer
+deep learning uni project about rnn and transformer